 At SSUC, we are blessed with an inspiring selection of traditional and contemporary music Sunday after Sunday, year after year.
 So, we asked choir members “Why They Sing.”
-Here are three responses.
+Here are some responses.

 Two other Youth Choir events stand out: a 4-week tour of the UK in 1964, and an annual Gilbert and Sullivan production.
 The director and stage manager had quite the job of getting a female chorus of about 60 on and off stage!
 Years later, in Kingston, I was in several Meistersingers G & S shows, where I met Margi McKay, who invited me to join the SSUC choir, and here I still am!

 I love choral music and I tried to be part of a choir all my married life, which was not that easy since being a military family, we moved 15 times.
 So I joined church choirs to make new friends.
 After retirement, we settled into Kingston, and found a beautiful church with a wonderful choir.
 And as I had always done before, I called the choir director, Charlie and asked him if I could join his choir and he laughed and said of course you can!
 Once again, I had found a community of great friends who love to sing!

 I can’t remember a time when I didn’t sing.
 It came as naturally as breathing.
 My Dad was a singer, which ensured that music, especially choral music, was an important part of our family life.
 When my sister and I were small, we would amuse ourselves on family car rides by singing.
 We made up harmonies to all the songs we knew, taking turns singing melody and harmony.